Aging of Japan: Immigration

 A net decline in population due to a historically low birth rate has raised the issue of immigration as a way to compensate for labor shortages.
+Professor Noriko Tsuya, of Keio University, states that it is not realistic to combat Japan's low birthrate with the increase of immigration.
+The government should keep working to further help women and couples balance their work and family roles in order to boost fertility.
 While public opinion polls tend to show low support for immigration, most people support an expansion in working-age migrants on a temporary basis to maintain Japan's economic status.
 Comparative reviews show that Japanese attitudes are broadly neutral and place Japanese acceptance of migrants in the middle of developed countries.